nats-io/nats.go/jetstream/README.md

 ## Consumers

-Currently, only pull consumers are supported in `jetstream` package.
+Only pull consumers are supported in `jetstream` package.
 However, unlike the JetStream API in `nats` package, pull consumers allow for continuous message retrieval (similarly to how `nats.Subscribe()` works).
 Because of that, push consumers can be easily replace by pull consumers for most of the use cases.

 ### Consumers management